cloudflare/cloudflare-docs-engine/src/content/tutorials/build-a-rust-markdown-parser-webassembly/index.md

 ```

 This will compile your Rust to WebAssembly.
 It'll show you any compiler errors you have so you can fix them!
-To preview this code in the Cloudflare UI, you can run:
+To preview this code in the browser, and get runtime errors in your terminal, you can run:

 ```sh
 wrangler dev